-Peer on peer abuse refers to harm caused to a peer by another peer, be it accidentally, intentionally, directly or indirectly.
+Child on child abuse refers to harm caused to a peer by another peer, be it accidentally, intentionally, directly or indirectly.

 County lines refers to gangs from big cities expanding operations to smaller towns, often using violence to drive out local dealers and exploiting children and vulnerable people to sell drugs.